 About Mabel Valdiviezo

-An award-winning filmmaker, I have exhibited my film and art work in the United States, Latin America, and Europe, including the Cannes Short Film showcase.
-I am an alumna of the Sundance Producers Conference and the NALIP Latino Producers Academy.
-My work has been supported by the San Francisco Arts Commission Individual Artist Grant, the NALIP Artist Mentorship Grant, and the CounterPulse Combustible Arts in Residency program.
+An award-winning filmmaker, Mabel has exhibited her films in the United States, Latin America, and Europe, including the Cannes Film Market.
+She is an alumna of the Sundance Producers Conference and the NALIP Latino Producers Academy.

 As a community artist, Mabel co-creates with immigrants, women, and seniors using the expressive arts to promote empowerment and resilience.
 She has been invited to speak about her work at universities and arts organizations.
 Her work has been featured on BBC Outlook, ABC7, Forbes, and Huffington Post.

 I am a 21st-century artist-techno-shaman who draws inspiration from Latin American culture, my Peruvian ancestry, earth spirituality, and gender justice.
 My art praxis focuses on counter-narratives of the immigrant body through storytelling, ritual, and cultural healing.

 My approach is multi-disciplinary - I use film, video, dance, and interactive tech, to depict portraits of transnational migrants.
 Evocative collages and luminous paintings created over archival photos, convey an uplifting narrative about the untold humanity of undocumented immigrants.

 My films use traditional and experimental storytelling techniques, turning the camera inward to reveal authentic first-person stories in my community.

 In chronicling my own experience as an undocumented female filmmaker, I reclaim authorship and perform an act of narrative justice.